igorpeixoto/Schedule-Pointe-to-Google-Calendar/README.md

 Schedule Pointe to Google Calendar
 ==================================

-A Google Apps Script that searchs Gmail's Inbox for emails sent by Schedule Pointe Inc. and creates events on Google Calendar.
+A Google Apps Script that searches Gmail's Inbox for emails sent by Schedule Pointe Inc. and creates events on Google Calendar.

 ## Usage